 In Utah, 15% of all Utahans live in rural areas, while only 7.9% of physicians practice in rural locations.
 Utah is also a state that is continually growing.
-Utah’s current population exceeds over 3,000,000 and has the highest rate of growth in the entire country, at 2.03%.
+Utah’s current population exceeds over 3,000,000 and is in the top 10 states for population growth in 2021 and 2022.
 With a high rate of growth and a disproportionate distribution of providers, an average of 19 new physicians per year will need to replace retiring providers in rural/underserved areas to ensure that healthcare resources are distributed adequately.1

-Read more of RUUTE's efforts to positively impact the Utah community in the 2020 University of Utah Health's Report To Our Community 2020
+Read more of RUUTE & Regional Affair's efforts to positively impact the Utah community in the University of Utah Health's Report To Our Community 2023

 Our medical students come from all areas of Utah, ranging from Washington County to Cache County, and all areas in between.
 Diversity in medical student educational experience not only enhances their learning, but benefits the entire state by creating physicians who provide medical services, enhance community resources, and increase economic growth.

 Research indicates that both nature (i.e., rural upbringing) and nurture (i.e., rural-focused medical education) are important for increasing the number of practicing rural providers.2 For example, a student from a rural area who receives multiple years of rural medical training would be 10 times more likely to practice in a rural setting.

 Intensive rural curriculum and community preceptorships have been shown to increase the rural recruitment rate by 59%.
 Similarly, educators and experts from the National Rural Health Association, have identified five key program elements for rural program success;

 - included curricula elements that occur and are required in rural training sites